DCAN-Labs/abcd-hcp-pipeline/README.md

                         FreeSurfer to produce non-deterministic results.
   --stage STAGE         begin from a given stage, continuing through.
 Options:
                         PreFreeSurfer, FreeSurfer, PostFreeSurfer, FMRIVolume,
-                        FMRISurface, DCANBoldProcessing, ExecutiveSummary
+                        FMRISurface, DCANBOLDProcessing, ExecutiveSummary
   --bandstop LOWER UPPER
                         parameters for motion regressor band-stop filter.
-                        It is recommended for the boundaries to match the inter-quartile range for participant group heart rate (bpm) or to match bids physio data directly.
+It is recommended for the boundaries to match the inter- quartile range for participant group heart rate (bpm), or to match bids physio data directly.
 These parameters are only recommended for data acquired with a frequency of approx. 1 Hz or more.
-Default is no filter.
+Default is no filter
+  --check-only          checks for the existence of outputs for each stage.
+                        Useful for debugging.
+  --abcd-task           runs abcd task data through task fmri analysis, adding
+                        this stage to the end
 ```

 #### Additional Configuration:

 Temporary/Scratch space:  If you need to make use of a particular mount
 for fast file io, you can provide the docker command with an additional
-volume mount: `docker run -v /my/fast/file/mnt:/tmp`
+volume mount: `docker run -v /my/fast/file/mnt:/tmp` on most systems,
+you can add an argument to docker: `docker run --tmpfs /tmp`

 software will use spin echo field maps if they are present, then
 gradient field maps, then None, consistent with best observed